 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Elemental Masters #9 series and is a This fantasy is a hardcover edition that was published by DAW Books on June 4, 2013 and has 298 pages.
+It is part of the Elemental Masters #9 series and is a fantasy that was published by DAW Books on June 4, 2013 and has 298 pages.